forestryio/forestry.io/hugo/content/blog/up-and-running-with-hugo.md

 Then open up `hugo/layouts/partials/page-header.html` in your favorite text editor.
 This partial renders the page header _only_ if a `featured_image` param is provided in the post's front matter.

-Let's update the page header to use our fallback image if it isn't defined in the post's front matter.
 On the first line, we'll update:

     {{ $featured_image := .Params.featured_image }}